Emulator Issues #9070

 In D3D half of the map is in brighter green while the other half is in dark green.
 In OpenGL the whole map is dark green.

-#7 Updated by Linker about 2 years ago
+#7 Updated by Linker over 2 years ago

 Tried 4.0-564.
 Issue was nearly fixed in this build, but it's very glitchy.